ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 See the section below dedicated to plugins for more information.
 This section pertains to enabling plugins in your project configuration.

 Ceedling includes a number of built-in plugins.
-See the collection in [plugins/] [ceedling-plugins] or the dedicated documentation section below.
-Each subdirectory includes a _README_ that documents the capabilities and configuration options.
+See the collection within the project at [plugins/][ceedling-plugins] or the documentation section below dedicated to Ceedling's plugins.
+Each built-in plugin subdirectory includes thorough  documentation covering its capabilities and configuration options.

-_Note_: Many users find that the handy-dandy [Command Hooks plugin] [command-hooks] is often enough to meet their needs.
+_Note_: Many users find that the handy-dandy
+[Command Hooks plugin] [command-hooks] is often enough to meet their needs.
 This plugin allows you to connect your own scripts and tools to Ceedling build steps.

-[custom-plugins]: PluginsDevelopmentGuide.md
+[custom-plugins]: PluginDevelopmentGuide.md
 [ceedling-plugins]: ../plugins/
 [command-hooks]: ../plugins/command_hooks/